bupar01/raspberrypi-wsdd-install/README.md

 }

-Enter next block into the editor and save:
+Enter next block into the editor, edit location of python3 obtained in step 1 above, and save:

 {